Igorfain/AppiumAutomaticProject/README.md

 ## Prerequisites

 1. **Java**
-   - Ensure Java 22 is installed (e.g., OpenJDK 22).
+   - Ensure Java 21 is installed .
 2. **Android SDK**
    - Install and configure the Android SDK.
 Ensure the `ANDROID_HOME` environment variable is set.
 3. **Appium**